arnav-deep/SMStoDatabase/README.md

 Using SMS, it was tricky to update the Firebase database.
 Hence, this app was build where a number and a code can be encoded such that whenever some specific text(s) are received in the mobile from some specific number(s), the firebase database will be updated in some specific way, automatically.

 ## Developers
-The app was developed initially in November 2019, as part of the project 'Safty and Security in IIITDM Jabalpur' by [Arnav Deep](https://github.com/arnav-deep), [Shivam Dubey](https://github.com/shushvam) and [Kaushal Sharma](https://github.com/shkaushal).
+The app was developed initially in November 2019, as part of the project 'Safety and Security in IIITDM Jabalpur' by [Arnav Deep](https://github.com/arnav-deep), [Shivam Dubey](https://github.com/shushvam) and [Kaushal Sharma](https://github.com/shkaushal).

 ## License
 MIT License.